05F5/05f5/_sessions/2024/2815-getting-the-most-out-of-events.md

 ---
 title: Getting the most out of events
-description: Getting the most out of events as an open source software company
+description: Getting the most out of events as an open source software company.
 people: [sara-davila, brian-proffitt]
 session_id: 2815
 session_start: 2024-05-28 14:50:00 Z